 This post is part of the Blog Paws Wordless Wednesday blog hop.
-Please enjoy this (almost) wordless tutorial, and don’t forget to check out all the other great pet bloggers.
+Don’t forget to check out the other awesome pet bloggers.

-This post is part of the Blog Paws Wordless Wednesday blog hop (though this week is not quite so wordless).
-Don’t forget to check out all the other amazing bloggers here today.
+This post is part of the Wordless Wednesday Blogpaws Blog hop.
+Don’t forget to check out all the other great bloggers participating today.